 The student prepares a thesis proposal in consultation with his or her Supervisory Committee Chair and the Supervisory Committee.
-There is no formal approval process or required format for the thesis proposal; these must be agreed upon between the students and the Chair to their supervisory committee, in consultation with the supervisory committee.
-Approval of the thesis proposal must be made by majority vote of the supervisory committee.
+There is no formal approval process or required format for the MA thesis proposal.
+The format for MA thesis proposals is agreed upon by the student and the Chair to their supervisory committee, in consultation with the supervisory committee.
+Approval of the MA thesis proposal must be made by majority vote of the supervisory committee.
 Preparation and writing of the thesis itself must conform to the Graduate School's Handbook for Theses and Dissertations.
 A copy of this handbook is available at the Thesis Office website.

-Once approved, the chair needs to email the Graduate Advisor so the result may be recorded.
+Once approved, the chair of the supervisory committee needs to email the Graduate Advisor so the result may be recorded.